Girls and Sex Education

 This is a theme that is very good to talk about out in the countryside because there are very timid girls in the cantones who prefer to remain silent and suffer rather than say anything.
 Yes, it's the ones in the countryside who need it the most.

 To learn more about Days for Girls: Check out the links to previous blog stories about our specific experience.
 If you or your group is involved in a Days for Girls movement in El Salvador, please be sure to follow the protocols set up by Days for Girls International.
-This helps protect the new Enterprises which are being developed in Central America and ensures that quality education is being provided with each kit that is given by a donor group or sold by a local Enterprise.
+This helps protect the business and charitable efforts which are being developed in Central America and ensures that quality education is being provided with each kit that is given by an international donor group or sold by a local production team.

 Women Working for God